farshed/farshed.github.io/src/content/blog/borderline-internals.md

 Some of the ways that a lack of sense of self manifests as include:

-- **Identity Disturbance**: Unstable self-image and inability to maintain parts of one's identity.
+- **Identity disturbance**: Unstable self-image and inability to maintain parts of one's identity.
-- **Lack of Ego Boundaries**: Lacking clear distinction between self and other.
+- **Lack of ego boundaries**: Lacking clear distinction between self and other.
 - **Egocentrism**: Inability to accurately assume or understand any perspective other than one's own.
-- **External Locus of Control**: Belief that one's life is not in one's control. _"Things happen to me and not because of me."_
+- **External locus of control**: Belief that one's life is not in one's control. _"Things happen to me and not because of me."_
-- **Emotional Dysregulation**: Difficulty self-regulating emotions and overreliance on external factors or objects for mood stability.
+- **Emotional dysregulation**: Difficulty self-regulating emotions and overreliance on external factors or objects for mood stability.
-- **Lack of Self-Awareness**: Difficulty in perceiving one's own thoughts, feelings, and actions and understand their impact on oneself and others.
+- **Lack of self-awareness**: Difficulty in perceiving one's own thoughts, feelings, and actions and understand their impact on oneself and others.
 - **Alexithymia**: Difficulty in identifying and describing one's emotions.
 - **Impulsivity**: Making rash and inconsistent choices without fully considering the long-term consequences.